-Michael Clough is a partner in our Melbourne office where he specialises in income tax issues which arise in the domestic and international capital and debt markets and M&A transactions.
+Michael Clough is King & Wood Mallesons' Chairman in Australia and a partner in our Melbourne office.
+He specialises in income tax issues which arise in the domestic and international capital and debt markets and M&A transactions.
 He has been closely involved in the development of financial instruments and capital market products.

 Chambers Global has recognised Michael’s ‘leading tax disputes practices with significant experience in the Supreme, Federal and High Courts….acting for many of the largest corporations in Australia in high-profile cases’.
 Specifically, his work includes all aspects of tax audits and litigation such as negotiations and actions in relation to the collection of tax, access to premises, production of documents and tax appeals generally.

 Michael has been recognised as a leading individual in the area of Tax by Chambers Global, PLC Which Lawyer? and APL 500.
 Michael was also recently voted Tax Partner of the Year 2016 by Lawyers Weekly.